apache/pekko-http/docs/src/main/paradox/routing-dsl/rejections.md

 Java
 :  @@snip [RejectionHandlerExamplesTest.java](/docs/src/test/java/docs/http/javadsl/server/RejectionHandlerExamplesTest.java) { #custom-handler-example-java }

-The easiest way to construct a `RejectionHandler` is with `RejectionHandler.newBuilder()` that Akka HTTP provides.
+The easiest way to construct a `RejectionHandler` is with `RejectionHandler.newBuilder()` that Apache Pekko HTTP provides.
 After having created a new `Builder` instance you can attach handling logic for certain types of rejections through three helper methods: